Each ZYDOL 50mg capsule contains 50mg tramadol hydrochloride.

 In a limited number of studies the pre- or postoperative application of the antiemetic 5-HT3 antagonist ondansetron increased the requirement of tramadol in patients with postoperative pain.

 Animal studies with tramadol revealed at very high doses effects on organ development, ossification and neonatal mortality.
-Teratogenic effects were not observed.
 Tramadol crosses the placenta.
 There is inadequate evidence available on the safety of tramadol in human pregnancy.
-Therefore ZYDOL should not be used in pregnant women.
+Therefore tramadol should not be used in pregnant women.